Shed and Shift

 These aren’t random reactions—they’re specific strategies your younger self developed based on what they learned about love and safety.

-Sarah’s intense reaction was her inner child’s version of The Love Guardian—the part that learned to scan constantly for signs someone might be hurt and rush in to fix everything before the pain could really land.
+Elena’s intense reaction was her inner child’s version of The Love Guardian—the part that learned to scan constantly for signs someone might be hurt and rush in to fix everything before the pain could really land.

 You might recognize different patterns: